boystrange/astro/index.md

-# An astrophtography blog
+# My astrophtography journal

-Hello, I'm [Luca Padovani](https://boystrange.github.io) and this is my astrophotography blog.
+When you become passionate about an hobby, astrophotography in this case, you want to do it all the time.
+Since I live in a place where most nights are cloudy or foggy, I had to find an alternative way to "do astrophotography" in at least some of those nights as well.
+This journal is meant to be just that.
 Here I'll post pictures and describe detailed processing workflows for the targets I shoot.

 All pictures you find here are licensed under a [Creative Commons Attribution-ShareAlike 4.0